wdlindmeier/Most-Pixels-Ever-Cinder/README.md

 void MyCinderApp::drawViewport(bool isNewFrame)
 {
-    gl::clear(Color(0,0,0));
+    // The viewport is automatically translated by the client so each
+    // machine is only drawing a segment of the scene. gl::clear(Color(0,0,0));
     mBall.draw();
 }

 void MyCinderApp::stringDataReceived(const std::string & message)
 {
+    // Any app can send data to the other clients.
+E.g.:
+    //
+    // mClient->sendStringData("mouse_pos: 100,200");
+    //

     ci::app::console() << "Received broadcast data: " << message << std::endl;
 }
 ```